canlab-co/clpe_ros/README.md

 # Configuration

 The driver supports the following ROS parameters to configure its behavior.
 The `password`, `slave`, `encoding` and `timestamp` parameters can be overwritten at run time.
 Other parameters can be modified within the [config file](config/clpe_config.yaml)
+> Note: If encoding is "jpeg", timestamp must be set to "local".

 | Key | Description | Default |
 |-|-|-|